hotmeshio/samples-javascript/README.md

 ## Durable

 ### High-speed, Serverless Temporal
 HotMesh's [Durable](https://github.com/hotmeshio/sdk-typescript/tree/main/services/durable) module (included alongside HotMesh in the same NPM package) is modeled after Temporal's developer-friendly SDK.
-It is a behavioral clone of **both** the Temporal TypeScript SDK and the Temporal backend application server and showcases how HotMesh can redeploy the *functionality* of an app server like Temporal using a network of stateless message routers.
+It is a behavioral clone of **both** the Temporal TypeScript SDK and the Temporal backend application server and showcases how HotMesh can redeploy the *functionality* of an app server like Temporal using stateless message routers.
 And because it's backed by an in-memory data store (Redis), it's a useful drop-in for those use cases that require millisecond-level performance.

 Here is the telemetry output for a HotMesh Durable workflow with a linked worker function.
 Workflows can be designed with completion times in the tens of milliseconds, taking advantage of distributed stateless execution and a clustered Redis backend.